 While festival apps are kind of handy in that you’ve got access to a map and a programme, consider that when you’re doing this it’s going to eat into your battery life.
 Though most festivals these days have facilities where you can recharge, do you really want to spend time doing this when you could be watching a band?

-Protip: a physical paper map and programme (which you could probs print out from any decent festival’s website) doesn’t need batteries.
+Protip: A physical paper map and a programme, which you could probably print out from any decent festival’s website, doesn’t need a battery.